 Logistic regression is the next step from linear regression.
 The most real-life data have a non-linear relationship, thus applying linear models might be ineffective.
 Logistic regression is capable of handling non-linear effects in prediction tasks.
 You can think of lots of different scenarios where logistic regression could be applied.
 There can be financial, demographic, health, weather and other data where the model could be implemented and used to predict next events on future data.
 For instance, you can classify emails into spam and non-spam, transactions being fraud or not, tumors being malignant or benign.
 In order to understand logistic regression, let’s cover some basics, do a simple classification on data set with two features and then test it on real-life data with multiple features.

-This is a followup post from previous where we were calculating Naive Bayes prediction on the given data set.
-This time I want to demonstrate how all this can be implemented using WEKA application.
-For those who don’t know what WEKA is I highly recommend visiting their website and getting the latest release.
-It is a compelling machine learning software written in Java.
+This is a follow-up post from previous where we were calculating Naive Bayes prediction on the given data set.
+This time I want to demonstrate how all this can be implemented using the WEKA application.
+I highly recommend visiting their website and getting the latest release.
+WEKA is are a compelling machine learning software written in Java.
 You can find plenty of tutorials on youtube on how to get started with WEKA.
 So I won’t get into details.
 I’m sure you’ll be able to follow anyway.